notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 In a portable edition, the [configuration files](../config-files/#configuration-files-location) will be stored in the same directory where you put `notepad++.exe`.

-The portable editions do not automatically install Right-Click context menu, so you will not see **Open With Notepad++** on files unless you use Windows' **Open With** feature to permanently associate that type of file with your portable Notepad++, or use [Settings > Preferences > File Association](../preferences/#file-association), or use one of the [alternative right-click context menu](../shell-extension/#alternatives) registry edits.
+The portable editions do not automatically install Right-Click context menu, so you will not see **Edit with Notepad++** on files unless you use Windows' **Edit with** feature to permanently associate that type of file with your portable Notepad++, or use [Settings > Preferences > File Association](../preferences/#file-association), or use one of the [alternative right-click context menu](../shell-extension/#alternatives) registry edits.
 (But if what you really want is to have Notepad++ "installed", but just not use the "Program Files" hierarchy, you can tell the installer to use a different directory for the installation.)

-The mini-portable edition only includes the default theme and default Dark Mode theme, and only the English localization; it also does not include the autoCompletion files, functionList files, Plugins Admin, or the Notepad++ updater.
-The full portable includes all the themes that ship with the Notepad++ installer, and has all localization files included.
+The minimalist / mini-portable edition only includes the default theme and default Dark Mode theme, and only the English localization; it also does not include the autoCompletion files, functionList files, or the Notepad++ editor; it does not install the default plugins or the Plugins Admin tool (so no automated [plugin](../plugins/) installation/removal, but you can still manually install a plugin).
+The full portable includes all the themes that ship with the Notepad++ installer, and has all localization files included, and includes the default plugins with the Plugins Admin tool.

 ## "Program Files" Restrictions